-My QTH is in the south-eastern tip of Portugal; the Atlantic Ocean coast is 7 km south from here and the Guadiana river, that marks the border between Portugal and Spain, can be seen from the shack in easterly direction on a clear day.
-The southern part of Portugal is a district with capital Faro and is called the Algarve, a name that stems from Arabic and the rich and moving history of this region.
+My QTH is in the south-eastern tip of Portugal; the Atlantic Ocean coast is 7 km south from here.
+The Guadiana river, that marks the border between Portugal and Spain, can be seen from the shack in easterly direction on a clear day.
+The southern part of Portugal is a district with capital Faro and is called the Algarve, a name that stems from Arabic and the region's rich and moving history.
 My QTH is within the borders of the municipality Tavira.
 The city Tavira itself is very pitoresque and worth your visit.
 This part of the Algarve has beautiful and wide sandy beaches.
 The local cuisine specializes in a wide variety of sea food, fowl, and iberic 'black' pork.
-Although there is not a large production quantity-wise the Algarve also produces some excellent wines.
+Although there is not a large production quantity-wise, the Algarve also produces some excellent wines.
 Moderation is called for as the sugary grapes tend to yield high percentages of alcohol!

 My activity as a radio amateur started in 1969 at the age of 17 in the Netherlands where I operated with the call PA0MSM.
 At he age of 51 my family emigrated to Portugal.
 I became active as CT1IQI.
 I like making QSOs in cw and ssb.
 Have been using a vertical antenna, 5 meter tall, but am in the process of installing a beam antenna for 20-10 m. bands.
 A long wire antenna, 40 meter long, serves 40 and 80, be the latter band suffers a bit from adsl noise emitted by the telephone wiring that serves the neighbourhood.